-First of all – I would never be where I am today without my fiance, Oz.
+First of all – I would never be where I am today without my husband, Oz.
 So hats off to him!
 I owe so much to him, including my decision to apply for Fulbright.
 About four weeks into my six week study abroad program in Russia, I received an email from USF’s Office of National Scholarship, saying that I was an excellent candidate for a Fulbright and urging me to attend an information session.

 The trip to Russia was funded by numerous scholarships and grants, including the Gilman, the Genshaft/Greenbaum Passport Scholarship, and a USF Undergraduate Research Travel Grant.
 My own Aunt Connie had to loan me some cash as well!
 Going through that experience…it made me a lot less sensitive to the mountains of paperwork, the hoop-jumping.
 Once you apply for one big national grant/scholarship, it makes it a lot easier to go again for another one.

 Even still, after a quick google of Fulbright (I had no idea what it was at that point!), I felt uneasy.
 This was a HUGE thing.
 Was I good enough for something like that?
 Was I on par with other applicants?
 I Skyped with Oz the night that I got the email, and to my surprise he jumped on it immediately.
 “Let’s do it!
 If you get it, it’ll be the biggest adventure ever!
 We’re young, we don’t have kids, and you ARE good enough for this!”